ammoryindub/Pandas/README.md

 The 'salaries.csv' file is associated with Pandas Exercise 02.

-Ecommerce.csv is related to Pandas Exercise 03
+The 'Ecommerce.csv' file is associated with Pandas Exercise 03